Last updated: September 5, 2025

 Visitors can even dress up in historic costumes, so it’s a fun experience for the whole family!

-It’s open all year, and the admission cost is 12 EUR for adults, and 5.50 EUR for children under 15 years.
+It’s open all year and admission is 12 EUR for adults and 5.50 EUR for children under 15 years.

 Here’s a video by the Athlone Castle Visitor Centre: